Emmanuel Adama Mahama

 Emmanuel Adama Mahama was a Ghanaian politician.
 He served as a Member of Parliament during the First Republic of Ghana.
 He is the father of John Dramani Mahama, the 4th President of the 4th Republic of Ghana.

 Political career

 An educator and rice farmer, he was the first Minister of State for the Northern Region under the Nkrumah government.
 Mahama also served as a senior presidential adviser during Ghana's Third Republic under Hilla Limann.
-He was also the first MP for the West Gonja constituency.
+He was also the first MP from the West Gonja constituency.

 Personal life

 He was a Presbyterian.
-His son, John Dramani Mahama was the president of Ghana from July 2012 until January 2017, and again since January 2025.
+His son, John Dramani Mahama, was the president of Ghana from July 2012 until January 2017 and again since January 2025.
 His younger son, Ibrahim Mahama, is a businessman.